 Projects per year

-Dr. Di Ieva received his Medical Degree in 2002 and specialisation in Neurosurgery in 2007 in Italy.
+Professor Di Ieva received his Medical Degree in 2002 and specialisation in Neurosurgery in 2007 in Italy.
 He was a consultant neurosurgeon in Milan from 2007 to 2009, mainly involved in the treatment of brain and pituitary tumours, working closely with ENT and craniomaxillofacial surgeons, oncologists and radiation oncologists, as well as in the emergency management of neurotrauma.
 He also worked as a researcher at the Centre for Anatomy and Cell Biology of the Medical University of Vienna, Austria, from 2009 to 2011, where he completed a PhD in Clinical Neurosciences (introducing innovative methods in neuropathology and MRI).
-He was appointed A/Professor of Neuroanatomy and was invited multiple times to teach neurotraumatology and neurosurgery in several countries, including Italy, Austria, Switzerland, Germany, USA, and UAE.
-Dr. Di Ieva completed a 3-year clinical & research fellowship in skull base surgery in 2014 at the St. Michael's Hospital, University of Toronto, where he also gained further experience in the Gamma Knife radiosurgery and continued to perform emergency neurosurgery in one of the largest trauma centres of Ontario, Canada.
+He was appointed A/Professor of Neuroanatomy in 2012 and was invited multiple times to teach neurotraumatology and neurosurgery in several countries, including Italy, Austria, Switzerland, Germany, USA, and UAE.
+Professor Di Ieva completed a 3-year clinical & research fellowship in skull base surgery in 2014 at the St. Michael's Hospital, University of Toronto, where he also gained further experience in the Gamma Knife radiosurgery and continued to perform emergency neurosurgery in one of the largest trauma centres of Ontario, Canada.
 His multidisciplinary experience allowed him to lead the publication of the “Handbook of Skull Base Surgery” (Thieme, New York, 2015), which is one of the most used books in the field worldwide.
 In 2015 Dr. Di Ieva moved to Sydney, where he worked further in general neurosurgery and complex spine surgery (mainly at the Macquarie University Hospital, North Shore Private and Royal North Shore Hospitals, and Sydney Adventist Hospital), earning the fellowship with the Royal Australasian College of Surgeons in 2017.

 Neuro-oncology (surgical and multidisciplinary treatment of tumours and cancer of the central and peripheral nervous systems); pituitary and skull base surgery (including treatment of complex tumours and conditions affecting the cranial nerves and the craniocervical junction); pain treatment (including microvascular decompression and percutaneous treatments for craniofacial pain and hemifacial spasm, decompression of peripheral nerves, spine surgery, neuromodulation); microneurosurgery, endoscopic and minimally invasive (“keyhole”) neurosurgery; awake surgery and neuromonitoring; hydrocephalus; neurotraumatology, including the multidisciplinary management of traumatic brain and spine injuries and post-concussion patients.

-- Associate Professor of Neurosurgery, Macquarie University
+- Professor of Neurosurgery, Macquarie University

 - Associate Professor of Neuroanatomy, Medical University of Vienna, Austria